xiangao/reproducible-research/content/unix/_index.md

 ---
-title: Unix command line; editors
+title: Unix
+subtitle: Command Line and Editors
+weight: 10
 ---

 My goal in this lecture is to convince you that